 I on a day to day basis, I use reusable face masks.
 But for travel it's nice to have some disposable ones, but make sure you opt for bio-degradable face masks.

-I love my naps, so I sleep on planes, trains, busses, you name it.
-But sometimes, I need a little help, like when there’s a crying baby on the plane.
-In my experience, foam ear plugs and an old fashion eye mask have been a saviour for me.
+I love my naps!
+I sleep on planes, trains, busses, you name it!
+But sometimes, I need a little help when there’s a crying baby on the plane.

 If I'm not napping, I'm probably listening to music, or watching a movie.
 Ear buds are an essential especially since most in flight plane entertainment requires it and they're polite way to ignore that chatty neighbour.

 5. Battery bank

 All that movie watching and listening to tunes can will eat up your battery life.
 Having a portable charger/powerbank will make sure you have juice for the last 15 minutes for your in flight movie and for photos when you finally land.